IOS APP DEVELOPMENT / TELEHEALTH + MEDTECH

 How long does a healthcare iOS app take to build?

-A scoped screening tool like ACE Score Test takes four to eight weeks from kickoff to App Store submission, assuming the underlying instruments are already validated and the clinical review happens on our normal weekly cadence.
+A scoped screening tool like ACE Score Test takes four to eight weeks from kickoff to App Store submission, assuming the underlying instruments are already validated and clinical review happens on our normal weekly cadence.
 A patient-facing companion with HealthKit integration and a BAA-covered backend typically runs twelve to twenty weeks, depending on cohort testing and how many clinical workflows the app touches.

 Do you handle the Apple App Review submission?

 Yes — including the App Privacy questionnaire, the Section 5.1.3 health-and-medical justification, the App Review cover note, and any follow-up correspondence with Apple.
-We write the submission package with the clinical lead so that the claim each screen makes is backed by a citation Apple can verify.
+We write the submission package with the clinical lead so the claim each screen makes is backed by a citation Apple can verify.

 Can you integrate with HealthKit and Apple Health?